Climate Change and Political Behavior

-My postdoctoral research can be organized into two overarching themes: the first examines people’s political and policy preferences in response to labor dislocation as a result of automation and artificial intelligence (AAI) and globalization; the second analyzes people’s attitudes towards artificial intelligence.
+My AAI research can be organized into two overarching themes: the first examines people’s political and policy preferences in response to labor dislocation as a result of automation and artificial intelligence and globalization; the second analyzes people’s attitudes towards artificial intelligence.

 - I lead a project that investigates whether providing more encompassing information about the trade-offs associated with AAI (highlighting both its costs and benefits) affects not only its support but also the policy preferences in response to it.